 Finally, the FDIC established a contract for cybersecurity incident detection and response services to provide containment and remediation support in the event of a ransomware incident.
 The contract includes threat intelligence, security analytics, monitoring, investigation, and incident response.
-Specific services include: on-call remote support for incident monitoring and response; on-site support for incident monitoring and response activities at FDIC facilities and FDIC controlled financial institutions, as needed; and utilization of cybersecurity tools and technology to support analysis, containment, and remediation of incidents, including a ransomware incident if it occurred.
+Specific services include: on-call remote support for incident monitoring and response; on-site support for incident monitoring and response; on-site support for incident institutions, as needed; and utilization of cybersecurity tools and technology to support analysis, containment, and remediation of incidents, including a ransomware incident if it occurred.